markshapiro/split-into-streams/README.md

 // received stream will end at next line break (including delimiter) stream.on("data", data => { ... })
 ```
+With this method you can easily provide different delimiter to each `readUntil()`.
 NOTE: this method will automatically pause the given stream on creation, and resume & pause when reading each next chunk, this  will force the main stream to stay until everything is read when we read from stdout of spawn process for example.

 ### Options